California Court Records

 What is a Search Warrant in California?

-Cal.
+A search warrant is a written order signed by a California magistrate that allows the police to search personal property, persons, or things for criminal evidence.
+The document also authorizes peace officers to seize evidence found at such locations and bring it before the court.
+(Cal.
 Pen.
-Code § 1523 defines a search warrant as a written order signed by a magistrate that allows the police to search personal property, persons, or things for criminal evidence.
-The document also authorizes peace officers to seize evidence found at such locations and bring them before the court.
+Code § 1523)

-The Fourth Amendment to the U.S. Constitution protects the people from unreasonable searches and seizures.
-As a result, a search warrant cannot be issued in California without probable cause (a reasonable ground for assuming a search and seizure is well-founded).
 Probable cause must be supported by an affidavit naming or describing the person to be searched or searched for and the specific property, thing(s), or place to be searched.
 Cal.
 Pen.
-Code § 1524 lists grounds upon which a search warrant may be issued in California to include:
+Code § 1524 lists grounds upon which a search warrant may be issued in California, including:

 - When property or things were used to commit a felony